-- Audicus Care: New batteries, domes, and ear wax whenever needed
+Audicus Care: New batteries, domes, and other supplies when needed

-This all totals up to a $6,000 value, yet it requires no contracts or commitment.
-Customers can cancel anytime.
-While I disliked fees as much as the next person, the $100 set-up fee charged at the initiation of each membership doesn’t actually sound too bad to me, at least not after considering what you get for it each month.
+This all totals up to a $6,000 value, yet it requires no contracts or commitment and customers can cancel anytime.
+While I disliked fees as much as the next person, the $100 set-up fee charged at the initiation of each membership doesn’t actually sound too bad to me, at least not after considering what you get each month.
 After all, the cost for a monthly pair is less than I used to pay for my cable bill.

-FYI: A $20 per ear per month upgrade adds rechargeable batteries on Clara or Wave models.
+FYI: A $20 per ear per month upgrade adds rechargeable batteries on the Clara or the Wave models.

 Using My Audicus Hearing Aids

-I tested all three Audicus models and kept a journal with each.
+I tested all five Audicus models and kept a journal with each.
 Here are my observations.

 Since I tried out so many sets, I had numerous questions about setting up, fitting, and navigating each hearing aid system.
 Nevertheless, almost every time, my inquiries were answered promptly by Audicus experts and without complicated or technical language.
 I found that all three Audicus hearing aids made a difference with my hearing, but of course, they all worked and felt a bit differently.